 5.4.1 In order to determine the breaking load by calculation, a number of yarns are to be taken from the test sections specified in 5.2. which are to be equal to half the numerical value of the rope diameter in mm, and these are to be subjected to a tensile test.
-In taking
+In taking the test specimens, attention is to be paid to the following:

 The yarns are to be taken evenly from the outside, middle and inside positions of the strands of the rope.
 When taking the yarns, care is to be taken not to alter the twist of the yarns.